Raj270194/Automated-Container-Deployment-with-GitHub-Actions-CI-CD-to-AWS-ECS-Fargate/README.md

 1.Environment Variables:

-The envsection within the steps that require AWS credentials pulls the values from the secrets stored in the GitHub repository.
+The env section within the steps that require AWS credentials pulls the values from the secrets stored in the GitHub repository.

 2.Navigate to Your Repository on GitHub